 How do I find out what changes have occurred in the health professions and what it might mean for my career goals?

 Watch for seminars and discussions throughout the year.
 Read healthcare blogs on the internet and journals like the New England Journal of Medicine.
 Talk to MDs, nurses, hospital staff, relatives, anyone working in or with contact in the health professions -- the more views the better.
-See also the section on Reading and Sources of Information.

 No. Each physical therapy school requires slightly different preparation and you need to check each school that you are interested in.
 Use the Physical Therapy Association web site.
 Note also that you will need extensive experience in physical therapy and that this needs to be documented on your application.
 Physical therapy is a great career -- you just need to check out requirements early (as in your freshman year or as soon as is practical).